-You want to serve white wine between 50 and 55°, the perfect temperature is the temperature that you like it!
+You want to serve white wine between 50 and 55° or take out of the refrigerator 20 min before serving, but the perfect temperature is the temperature that you like it!
 Even with ice 🙂

 False, The term bouquet refers to the total scent of the wine not just the grapes.